-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON DECEMBER 12, 2017
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON SEPTEMBER 12, 2018

-TAKE NOTICE that an Annual Meeting (the "Meeting") of the holders of common shares ("Common Shares") of Zenith Capital Corp. (the "Corporation") will be held on Tuesday, December 12, 2017 at 2:30 p.m.
-(Calgary time), at Mount Royal University, Ross Glen Hall, Room EC1040, 4825 Mount Royal Gate SW, Calgary, Alberta for the following purposes:
+TAKE NOTICE that an Annual Meeting (the "Meeting") of the holders of common shares ("Common Shares") of Zenith Capital Corp. (the "Corporation") will be held on Wednesday, September 12, 2018 at 2:00 p.m.
+(Calgary time), at Mount Royal University, Roderick Mah Centre for Continuous Learning, Ross Glen Hall (Room EC1040), 4825 Mount Royal Gate SW, Calgary, Alberta for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the year ended April 30, 2017 and the report of the auditors thereon, and the unaudited financial statements of the Corporation for the interim period ended July 31, 2017; - 2. to set the number of directors to be elected at the Meeting at five (5); - 3. to elect directors for the ensuing year as described in the accompanying management information circular (the "Management Information Circular"); - 4. to appoint auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; and - 5. to transact such other business that may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the audited financial statements of the Corporation for the year ended April 30, 2018 and the report of the auditors thereon; - 2. to set the number of directors to be elected at the Meeting at five (5); - 3. to elect directors for the ensuing year as described in the accompanying management information circular (the "Management Information Circular"); - 4. to appoint auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; and - 5. to transact such other business that may properly come before the Meeting or any adjournment thereof.